Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 You touch a creature and drain the life from the earth in a radius 1 *(1.5m)* circle around it, parching the ground and desiccating any corpses in the area.
 The target regains 9d8 Hit Points, or regains twice as many Hit Points if a creature was reduced to 0 Hit Points in the affected area since the end of your last turn.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 7 or higher, the healing increases by 1d8 for each slot level above 6.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 7 or higher, the healing increases by 1d8 for each slot level above 6.
 - **Classes**: Druid
 *(Source: CS)*